-In addition, a single error can generate more than one SQLException.
+A single error can generate more than one SQLException.
 Use a loop and the getNextException method to process all SQLExceptions in the chain.
 In many cases, the second exception in the chain is the pertinent one.

 The following is an example: